jhunschejones/Java-Projects/user-service/README.md

 # User Service

 ## Overview
-This is a basic web API using Dropwizard and Hibernate to fetch, create, and delete users.
+This is a basic web API using Dropwizard and JDBI to fetch, create, and delete users.
 It also provides a "grants" resource, simulating a join table used in role based access control.

 ## In Action
 To launch the application, clone this folder and run: